kyegomez/swarms/docs/swarms/agents/omni_agent.md

 Facilitates an interactive chat with the agent.
 It processes user messages, handles exceptions, and returns a response, either in streaming format or as a whole string.

 #### 3. `_stream_response(self, response: str)`:
-For streaming mode, this function yields the response token by token, ensuring a smooth output flow.
+For streaming mode, this function yields the response token by token, ensuring a smooth output agent.

 ## Examples & Use Cases
 Initialize the `OmniModalAgent` and communicate with it: